-The Authority and the University will undertake to provide annual reports and notices of certain events.
-A description of these undertakings is set forth in Appendix F attached hereto.
-In October 2017, the Authority failed to timely file a notice of a rating upgrade of certain of its variable rate bonds due to an upgrading of the short-term credit rating of the liquidity facility.
+The Authority and the University will undertake to provide annual audited financial statements, annual reports and notices of certain events, all as set forth in the proposed form of Continuing Disclosure Agreement included in Appendix F. In October 2017, the Authority failed to timely file a notice of a rating upgrade of certain of its variable rate bonds due to an upgrading of the short-term credit rating of the liquidity facility.
 The Authority subsequently made a corrective filing in December 2019.